jepser/mkcomponent/README.md

 ## Roadmap
 - Accept eslint configuration from the project so the component has the same configuration
-- Have default configuration file
+- Have a configuration file depending of the project